BroadbandForum/usp/docs/specification/index.md

 ## DNS-SD Records {#sec:dns-sd-records}

-DNS Service Discovery (DNS-SD) RFC 6763 [@RFC6763] is a mechanism for naming and structuring of DNS resource records to facilitate service discovery.
+DNS Service Discovery (DNS-SD) RFC 6763 [@RFC6763] is a mechanism for naming and structuring DNS resource records to facilitate service discovery.
 It can be used to create DNS records for USP Endpoints, so they can be discoverable via DNS PTR queries RFC 1035 [@RFC1035] or Multicast DNS (mDNS) RFC 6762 [@RFC6762].
 DNS-SD uses DNS SRV and TXT records to express information about "services", and DNS PTR records to help locate the SRV and TXT records.
 To discover these DNS records, DNS or mDNS queries can be used.
 RFC 6762 [@RFC6762] recommends using the query type PTR to get both the SRV and TXT records.
 A and AAAA records will also be returned, for address resolution.

 The format of a DNS-SD Service Instance Name (which is the resource record (RR) Name of the DNS SRV and TXT records) is "`<Instance>.<Service>.<Domain>`". `<Instance>` will be the USP Endpoint Identifier of the USP Endpoint.